weaviate/weaviate-io/developers/weaviate/tutorials/import.md

 1. The most likely bottleneck is the import script.
 Accordingly, aim to max out all the CPUs available.
   1. Use `htop` when importing to see if all CPUs are maxed out.
 1. Use [parallelization](https://www.computerhope.com/jargon/p/parallelization.htm#:~:text=Parallelization%20is%20the%20act%20of,the%20next%2C%20then%20the%20next.); if the CPUs are not maxed out, just add another import process.
-1. For Kubernetes, fewer large machines are faster than more small machines.
-Just because of network latency.
+1. For Kubernetes, fewer large machines are faster than more small machines (due to network latency).

 Our rules of thumb are:
 * You should always use batch import.